TobyCeballos/odin_docs/docs/miscellaneous/print-templates.md

 ### Precaution when using tailwindcss

-A few of the tailwindcss defaults (for example colors) used in Frappe Books have been overriden using the [`tsconfig.js`](https://github.com/frappe/books/blob/master/tailwind.config.js) file.
+A few of the tailwindcss defaults (for example colors) used in OdinPOS have been overriden using the [`tsconfig.js`](https://github.com/frappe/books/blob/master/tailwind.config.js) file.